Pensions

 In the Autumn Statement of 2016 the government announced major plans to prevent QROPS from being misused to provide a more favourable tax position for those who do not intend to leave the UK on a long term basis.

-Previously only 90% of the income from a QROPS was currently subject to income tax for a UK resident.
+Previously only 90% of the income from a QROPS was subject to income tax for a UK resident.
 Now 100% of the income is liable to UK tax (as with UK pensions income) and this, with other changes, reduces the potential tax advantages of UK residents transferring to, or investing in QROPS.

 A QROPS must tell HMRC when they make a ‘payment’ in respect of a member who has a ‘relevant transfer fund’.
 Payments include not just pension and lump sum payments but also any transfer out of the scheme.
 A relevant transfer fund is created when a member transfers in sums and assets from either: